schollz/gojot/docs/source/about.rst

-Alternatives to *sdees*
+Alternatives to *jot*
 ------------------------

-Here is some software which are similar to *sdees*, but often require other software or system-specific utilities.
+Here is some software which are similar to *jot*, but often require other software or system-specific utilities.
-I enjoy these software, and used a lot of inpsiration from them, but ultimately I found that *sdees* could provide some functionality or utility that was still absent.
+I enjoy these software, and used a lot of inpsiration from them, but ultimately I found that *jot* could provide some functionality or utility that was still absent.

 *  **15 lines of shell** `[site] <https://gist.github.com/schollz/27b4ffe562b0b74bf8ee1e8055680d22>`_ - git-based journal
     No encryption, no editing past entries, no version control, no deletion - but only 15 lines!